Other Sports > Football Transactions

 1946-12-28 Miami Seahawks (AAFC) moved to Baltimore and renamed the Colts

-1949-01-21 NFL cancels Boston franchise and awards franchise to Ted Collins as the New York Bulldogs
+1949-01-21 NFL cancelled Boston franchise and awards franchise to Ted Collins as the New York Bulldogs

-1949-12-08 AAFC/NFL merger approved — Baltimore Colts, Cleveland Browns, and San Francisco 49ers entered the NFL
+1949-12-09 AAFC/NFL merger approved — Baltimore Colts, Cleveland Browns, and San Francisco 49ers entered the NFL.
+The Buffalo Bills, Brooklyn-New York Yankees, Chicago Hornets, and Los Angeles Dons of the AAFC all folded.

 1949-12-09 1950 NFL draft (per Colts web site)